-320 Hour Lash Specialty License 2025 – 400 Free Practice Questions to Pass the Exam
+320 Hour Lash Specialty License Practice Exam Prep & Study Guide

-What is the purpose of using sodium chlorite in disinfection?
+What is the texture of lashes in the catagen phase?

 Next Question